Our History

 SFI Launches 2002-2004 Standard

 One of the first official actions of the Sustainable Forestry Board (SFB) was the initiation of a public review of the SFI Standard which resulted in the adoption of the enhanced 2002-2004 Standard in December of 2001.
-“These program enhancements are the result of the most comprehensive and thorough review of the SFI Standard since the programs’ launch in 1994,” says SFB Chairman Rick Holley.
+“These program enhancements are the result of the most comprehensive and thorough review of the SFI Standard since the programs’ launch in 1994,” SFB Chairman, Rick Holley, said at the time.

-The new Standard introduced, among other things, explicit measures to improve outreach to family forest owners and for the protection of forests with exceptional conservation value.
+The new Standard introduced, among other things, explicit measures to improve outreach to family forest owners and for the protection of “Forests with Exceptional Conservation Value”.
 It also contained provisions to help prevent illegal logging and to promote the conservation of biodiversity hotspots and major wilderness areas.
-The new standard required SFI Participants to develop plans for the location and protection of known sites with viable occurrences of species and communities that are identified as critically imperiled or imperiled, working with NatureServe or another organization with similar expertise.
+The new standard required SFI Participants to develop plans for the location and protection of known sites with viable occurrences of species and communities identified as critically imperiled or imperiled, working with NatureServe or another organization with similar expertise.

-At this point the Standard Review Process is set on three-year cycles to ensure a commitment to continual improvement.
+At this point, the Standard Review Process was set on three-year cycles to ensure a commitment to continual improvement.

 2002